Code360In/katacoda-scenarios-32/redis-ds/step5.md

 A set is an unordered collection of strings which does not allowing repeated members.

-Try:

-Add members to sets.
+To add members to sets,

 `SADD comics book1 book2 book3`{{execute}}